GHanush/ChoiceAdaptationModels_NHB/README.md

 The scripts process and fit data to models IMA, DIST, OPT, and RL.
 Both data and scripts are organized per experiment.

 ## Repository Structure
 Folder 'Exp1' contains file 'data_dom2val.mat' containing data of all participants in Experiment 1 and subfolder 'domval' containing scripts to fit models to choices of any one participant.
+Folder 'Exp1' also contains file 'README.md'.

 ## Instructions to use